-In 2014, cbec was contracted by E-CO to undertake an options appraisal on a ~ 7 km reach of the River Hallingdalselva, nr.
-Gol, Norway.
+In 2014, cbec was contracted by E-CO Energi to undertake an options appraisal on an approximately 7 km reach of the River Hallingdalselva near Gol, Norway

-The study reach is impacted by pressures associated with river regulation for hydropower, including the absence of the natural flow conditions that drive the creation of optimum salmonid habitat.
-Habitat within the study reach is also affected by the presence of nine weirs, which have been installed for aesthetic purposes.
-Parts of the River Hallingdaselva are classified as a Heavily Modified Water Body (HMWB) owing to its use for hydropower production.
+The study reach was impacted by pressures associated with river regulation for hydropower, including the absence of the natural flow conditions that drive the creation of optimum salmonid habitat.
+Habitat within the study reach was also affected by the presence of nine weirs, which were installed for aesthetic purposes.
+Parts of the River Hallingdalselva are classified as a heavily modified waterbody owing to its use for hydropower production.

 The potential effects of these anthropogenic pressures included a detrimental impact on the quantity and dynamics of water flow, changes to the structure and substrate of the river bed and an adjustment to channel morphology (and the associated assemblage of habitat units).
 In addition, these pressures were potentially associated with a lack of extreme low flows controlling the distribution of instream macrophyte growth in summer.

-All these impacts were having potentially serious implications for in-channel populations through the degradation of habitat, and therefore required assessment and potential mitigation under the Water Framework Directive (WFD).
+All these impacts were having potentially serious implications for in-channel populations through the degradation of habitat and therefore required assessment and potential mitigation under the Water Framework Directive.